GfavourBraimah/Altschool_cloud_project/Laravel/Readme.md

  ```
     vagrant up
  ```
-7. Now the machine has botted ssh into the master machine now
+7. Now the machine has booted ssh into the master machine now
   ```
    vagrant ssh master
   ```
-8. Then create a folder called Ansible-playbook and create a file called deploy.sh
+8. Then create a folder called Ansible-playbook and create a directory called files and a file  called deploy.sh

   ```
    mkdir Ansible-playbook